JustinRobbins7/CSCI-8420-Team-1/CodeAnalysisForSSE.md

     'sign-up.ip-version': (15, 15*60),  # 15 per 15 minutes per IP version
 }
 ```

+__6. CWE-308: Use of Single-factor Authentication__

+Single-factor authentication is a common form of authentication where users match one credential (such as email and password) to verify themselves online.
+Although single-factor authentication is a useful security technique, this form of authentication is still prone to risks if an attacker manages to obtain any user credentials.
+For example, weak, resused, and common passwords are vulnerable to attackers and may compromise an account once uncovered.
+However, multiple authentication schemes, such as two-factor authentication, add more complexity on top of authentication and increase the protection measures for user accounts.
+While carefully investigating Liberapay's codebase, it was found that the open source project does not currently have a two-factor authentication process in place which presents a gap in the security enhancements offered by the platform in regard to protecting user accounts from spoofing.
+As an alternative, Liberapay has some mitigations in place that don't require two-factor authentication to prevent the spoofing of user accounts, such as session management and email-based authorization.
+Session management only mitigates the threat of altered user accounts after the initial session is established.
+To authenticate a user however, Liberapay provides the ability for a user to login via email link instead of direct password.
+This authentication still presents a gap in verifying the authenticity of a user, but allows for a slight added layer of protection.
+Liberapay performs authentication measures in [authentication.py](https://github.com/liberapay/liberapay.com/blob/f57a9fa44ce79a5339049603728be5f6a8334980/liberapay/security/authentication.py), and for additional reference the potential incorporation of two-factor authentication of Liberapay can be found [here](https://github.com/liberapay/liberapay.com/issues/926).

 __7. CWE-312: Cleartext Storage of Sensitive Information:__